joshbatties/Sorting-Algorithms/README.md

 Digit-based Counting Sort: When called with a second argument (place), it sorts the array based on the digit in the position indicated by place.
 This mode is intended for use within radix_sort.

 # Radix Sort
+Radix sort is a non-comparative sorting algorithm that sorts data with integer keys by grouping the keys by individual digits that share the same significant position and value (i.e., place value).
+Moving from the least significant digit to the most significant digit, Radix sort uses counting sort as a subroutine to sort.

+Here's the general approach for implementing counting sort:
+1. Find the maximum number to know the number of digits.
-Works by sorting numbers one digit at a time, moving from the least significant digit to the most significant digit.
-This method requires a stable sorting algorithm like Counting Sort (as used here) for sorting the digits.
+2. Do the following for each digit i where i varies from the least significant digit to the most significant digit: Sort input array using counting sort (or any stable sort) according to the i-th digit.

 Time Complexity:
 The total time complexity of Radix Sort is O(kn), where k is the number of digits in the maximum number in the array and n is the number of elements.
 Since k can be considered O(log10(max_element)), the time complexity is often represented as O(n * log10(max_element)).